Fox Canyon GMA

 LPV Transition Ordinance – Adopted February 24, 2021, An Ordinance to Adjust Extraction Allocations in the Las Posas Valley Basin to Facilitate the Transition from Calendar Year to water Year Reporting of Groundwater Extractions.

-Ordinance No. 1.0 – Adopted in May 1983, was the first ordinance adopted by the FCGMA.
+Ordinance No. 1.0 – Adopted in May 1983, this is the first ordinance adopted by the FCGMA.
 It is referred to as the “Well Registration, Reporting and Extraction Charge Ordinance.”
 The ordinance requires that all well owners with extraction facilities within the boundaries of the Agency register their wells with the FCGMA, report annual extractions and pay an annual groundwater extraction charge.
 Initially, the charges were limited to $0.50 per acre-foot (AF) by AB-2995.
 However, in June 1991, the act was amended to allow for a maximum charge of $3.00 per AF via passage of SB-747.

 • Ordinance No. 1.1 – Superseded Ordinance 1.0 in May 1992, by including the requirements of Ordinances No. 2 and No. 6 into a single Ordinance.
 Expanded on the methods of computing groundwater extractions, and allowed wells that pumped 2 acre-feet or less per year to estimate volume.